btboubacar/vinted-frontend/README.md

 Vinted app is a simplified version of vinted website. the backend API for the app can be found here : https://github.com/btboubacar/vinted-backend-api.

+## Features:

+1. Viewing products with the possibility to sort them by ascending/descending prices.
+Also, a product can be searched by its title/name.
+It's also possible to fix minimum and maximum prices for product search.
+The backend api also supports pagination
+2. Clicking on any product for more details
+3. Implemented payment
+4. Possibility to sign in or signup.
+During signup, a user can also upload an avatar or profile image
+5. Once logged in, a user can also post a new offer

 ## Screens captures

 <div>